Disclaimer: I do not own Danny Phantom nor do I make any profit from this story.

 "It's a stable portal between our world and the Ghost Zone," said Maddie.

 "Exactly," said Phantom.
 "Before this, there weren't any stable portals from the Ghost Zone to Earth, at least not permanent ones.
 Some ghosts can make portals to travel through.
 But most ghosts can't and never even find one.
 Ghosts that did find one were always taking a huge risk.
 The vortexes were rarely stable and could close unexpectedly in the middle of a journey.
 A ghost might be stripped of most, some, or all of its energy.
-That meant weak ghosts and strong ghosts never came to Earth unless summoned.
+That meant weak ghosts and strong ghosts never came to Earth unless summoned because they were afraid of losing their powers.
 But now, now they all come here because this is the easiest place to get through, and they all want to haunt Amity Park because controlling would make them top dog.
 And, with this portal active all the time, it stabilizes the other natural portals in the area, making it even easier for more ghosts to slip through.
 It's a mess!"

 "Are you saying the ghost attacks are our fault?" asked Maddie.